isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-the-library-of-memory.md

 The lending section of the old National Library in 1962. <i>All rights reserved.
 National Library Board Singapore, 2014.</i>

-Singapore-born Boey Kim Cheng has written five collections of poetry and a travel memoir Between Stations.
+<p style="font-size:15px;">Singapore-born <b>Boey Kim Cheng</b> has written five collections of poetry and a travel memoir Between Stations.
 Boey lives in Australia, where he is now a citizen and teaches creative writing at the University of Newcastle.
-He is currently a writer-in-residence at Nanyang Technological University, Singapore.
+He is currently a writer-in-residence at Nanyang Technological University, Singapore.</p>

+<a href="https://biblioasia.nlb.gov.sg/vol-10/issue-1/apr-jun-2014/"><center>Back to Issue</center></a>